dipc-cc/community_seminars/README.md

-# Soot Spirits Jekyll Theme
+# Community seminars website

-Soot Spirits is a responsive mobile ready lightweight two column Jekyll theme made with Bulma CSS.
+This website is based in Soot Spirits theme, a responsive mobile ready lightweight two column Jekyll theme made with Bulma CSS.
 It is a great template for simple personal blogs with focus on typography.

 ![mobile](tmp/mobile.png)